Frankie

 SARAH WINMAN

-Always on the periphery, looking on, young Frankie Howe was never quite sure enough of herself to take centre stage – after all, life had already judged her harshly.
-Now old, Frankie finds it easier to forget the life that came before.
+Frankie Howe was never quite sure enough of herself to take centre stage – after all, life had already judged her harshly.
+Now in her eighties, she finds it easier to forget the life that came before.

-Then Damian, a young Irish carer, arrives at her London flat, there to keep an eye on her as she recovers from a fall.
+Then Damian, a young Irish carer, arrives at her London flat to keep an eye on her as she recovers from a fall.
 A memory is sparked, and the past crackles into life as Damian listens to the story Frankie has kept stored away all these years.

-Travelling from post-war Ireland to 1960s New York – a city full of art, larger than life characters and turmoil – Frankie shares a world in which friendship and chance encounters collide.
-A place where, for a while, life blazes with an intensity that can’t last but will perhaps live on in other ways and in other people.
-But as Frankie’s past slowly emerges, her spirit and endurance are revealed as undeniable . . . and unforgettable.
+From post-war Ireland to the dazzling art scene of 1960s New York, Frankie shares a world in which friendships and chance encounters collide.
+A place where life blazes with an intensity that can’t last but will perhaps live on in other ways and in other people.

 Reviews